Couscous and Vegetable Timbales

 Where will all this lead to?
 It is speeding ahead haphazardly and people are following blindly without taking time to understand what a healthy diet really means.
-In a year's time, will it be a crime to be caught buying, eating or talking about carbohydrates?
-Will we being going underground, making connections in dark alleys for a bowl of brown rice or half a loaf of seven grain bread?
+In a year’s time, will it be a crime to be caught buying, eating or talking about carbohydrates?
+Will we be going underground, making connections in dark alleys for a bowl of brown rice or half a loaf of seven-grain bread?

 Do not let yourself be trapped in the carbohydrate conspiracy.
 If you don’t know about or understand the function and use of carbohydrates in your diet, this is the perfect time to learn.
 There are many excellent books available at the “Diabetes Mall Catalog”.
 Pick out a few and hone your carbohydrate skills.

 Using carbs in recipes is a natural, healthy part of a balanced diet.
 This issue of the Cyber Kitchen offers some of my favorite carb-based dishes for you to enjoy (while it’s still legal).

 4 cups medium-thick asparagus, peeled and cut into ¼ ” pieces

 1 ½ cup chicken stock or broth